rzgdmqt/temporal-resources/README.md

 * A *graded monads-based effect system* (with some added temporal awareness) that modularly tracks the execution times of computations.

+The formalisation is developed and tested with Agda version 2.6.2.2 and Agda Standard Library version 1.7.1.

 The formalisation consists of three main parts:

-## Core calculus, type system, equations, basic meta-theory
+## Core language, type system, equations, basic meta-theory

-The main modules presenting the core calculus are:
+The main modules presenting the core language are:

 * `Syntax/Types.agda` defines types
 * `Syntax/Contexts.agda` defines contexts and operations on them